 Despite this, only some guinea pigs like eating the outer skin of zucchini.

-Courgette has lots of water and has little in calories, which brings satiety and reduces the intake of other foods.
+Courgette has lots of water and is low in calories, which brings satiety and reduces the intake of other foods.

-Zucchini is a great plant that most guinea pigs like to eat.
+Zucchini is a great fruit, a type of summer squash that most guinea pigs like to eat.

 The high water content is always accompanied by low calories and a low level of fats.